Taylor & Francis: Academic practices

 In 2016, Critical Reviews in Toxicology was accused by the Center for Public Integrity of being a "broker of junk science".
 Monsanto was found to have worked with an outside consulting firm to induce the journal to publish a biased review of the health effects of its product "Roundup".

 In 2017, Taylor & Francis was strongly criticized for removing the editor-in-chief of International Journal of Occupational and Environmental Health, who accepted articles critical of corporate interests.
 The company replaced the editor with a corporate consultant without consulting the editorial board.

 In 2017 as part of the Grievance studies affair hoax articles, the T&F journal Cogent Social Sciences accepted one of "The conceptual penis as a social construct" that had previously been rejected by another Taylor & Francis journal, Norma: International Journal for Masculinity Studies, which suggested the study would be a good fit for Cogent Social Sciences.
 When the authors announced the hoax, the article was retracted.
 In 2018, another Grievance studies affair article "Human reactions to rape culture and queer performativity at urban dog parks in Portland, Oregon" was published in Gender, Place & Culture, which was also retracted later that year.

 In December 2018, the journal Dynamical Systems accepted the paper Saturation of Generalized Partially Hyperbolic Attractors only to have it retracted after publication due to the Iranian nationality of the authors.
 The European Mathematical Society condemned the retraction and later announced that Taylor & Francis had agreed to reverse the decision.
 Previous instances of Taylor & Francis journals discriminating against Iranian authors were reported in 2013.

 In 2022 there has been much debate about the Accelerated Publication service offered by Taylor & Francis for some of its biomedical journals.
 For $7,000, a scientist can expedite the peer review process and be published in as few as three weeks.

 Manipulation of bibliometrics

-Self-citation is a practise that can inflate the seeming prestige of a journal or group.
-In 2020, six T&F journals that exhibited unusual levels of self-citation, and as a consequence their journal impact factor suspended from Journal Citation Reports.
+Self-citation is a practice that can inflate the seeming prestige of a journal or group.
+In 2020, six T&F journals were found by analytics company Clarivate that exhibited unusual levels of self-citation, and as a consequence they were suspended from Journal Citation Reports and saw a drop in their journal impact factors.
 An April 2022 article in the T&F journal Accountability in Research outlined some of the factors leading to consistent suspension from Journal Citation Reports.